Announcement

 Writing

-• Encourage your child to write…. letters, cards, a diary, lists
+• Encourage your child to write…. calendar notes, lists, cards, a diary/Journal, letters

 What Else?